asbjornenge/chronos-app/README.md

 Setting up tasks are fairly staightforward.
 Give the task a `name` and set a `cron` for it to run.

-You need to `unpause` the tasks before it is sceduled to run.
+**NB!** You need to `unpause` the tasks before it is sceduled to run.
 You do that by clicking the top right icon from task details (click the task to get there).

 ### Steps